dudintv/dudin.tv/content/articles/startup-options.md

 tags: artist vtw
 ---

-> If you want to have several configs of VizArtist, or automatically load particular scene when VizEngine is loaded, startup options can help you.
+> If you want to have several configs of VizArtist, or automatically load a particular scene when VizEngine is loaded, startup options can help you.

-## How to set up startup option
+## How to set up a startup option

 1. Right mouse click on a shrotcut of the Artist / Engine / TemplateWizard (VTW)
 2. Find "object" string field
 3. Check out the format.
 It must be ```"<path to engine>" <startup options #1> <startup options #2>```.
 Every option separates by space.
 For example: <br/> ```"C:\Program Files\Vizrt\Viz3\viz.exe" -u1 -y```
 4. Add your option through space. _Or delete existing one._ For example: <br/> ```"C:\Program Files\Vizrt\Viz3\viz.exe" -u1 -y  -g videowall.cfg```

-Each option starts with minus sign "-".
-If the option have a parameter, it writes after the option definition through space.
+Each option starts with the minus sign "-".
+If the option has a parameter, it writes after the option definition through space.

 ## VizArtist / VizEngine